slaeryan/slaeryan.github.io/posts/slae-assignment3-blogpost.md

 ## SLAE Exam Assignment 3 - Creating an Egg-hunter shellcode

 ## Prologue
-The third assignment for our SLAE Certification exam is creating an egg-hunter shellcode and configuring it in such a way so as to make it's payloads configurable.
+The third assignment for our SLAE Certification exam is creating an egg-hunter shellcode in such a way so as to make it's secondary payload configurable.

 Egg-hunter remains an extremely important topic for study by exploitation analysts and rightfully so.